Starters, Salads, Soups/ Salads

 1

-In a bowl, soak the dry wakame for ten to fifteen minutes in water to reconstitute until they are soft.
+Soak the dry wakame in a bowl with water for ten to fifteen minutes until soft.

 2

-Blanch the wakame in boiling water to further soften it.
+Blanch the wakame in boiling water briefly to further soften it.

 3

-Immediately place the blanched wakame in cold water or an ice bath to improve its color.
+Immediately transfer the blanched wakame to cold water or an ice bath to enhance its color.

 4